Óliver Torres

-Óliver Torres Muñoz ([ˈoliβeɾ ˈtores]; born 10 November 1994) is a Spanish professional footballer who plays for Sevilla as a central midfielder or an attacking midfielder.
+Óliver Torres Muñoz ([ˈoliβeɾ ˈtores]; born 10 November 1994) is a Spanish professional footballer who plays as a central or attacking midfielder for Liga MX club Monterrey.

 After starting out at Atlético Madrid he went on spend several years in Portugal with Porto since first joining on loan in 2014, winning the Primeira Liga in the 2017–18 season.
-In July 2019, he signed with Sevilla.
+In July 2019, he signed for Sevilla, going on to make 201 competitive appearances and win the Europa League twice.

 Torres won 43 caps for Spain across all youth levels and scored three goals.

 Club career

 Atlético Madrid

 Born in Navalmoral de la Mata, Cáceres, Extremadura, Torres joined Atlético Madrid in the summer of 2008 at age 13.
 He spent four years progressing through the youth ranks before being introduced to the first team by manager Diego Simeone.

 In late April 2012, despite not yet having featured for the club's reserves, Torres was called up to the main squad for a La Liga game against Real Betis.
 On 19 August, in the 2012–13 season opener, he made his professional debut, coming on as a substitute for Adrián López in the 64th minute of the 1–1 away draw with Levante UD.

 Torres made his first appearance in the UEFA Champions League on 1 October 2013 at the age of 18 years and 10 months, replacing the injured Raúl García for the last 12 minutes of a 2–1 away win over FC Porto in the group stage, becoming the Colchoneros fourth-youngest player to do so.
 On the 27th, he scored his first official goal with the main squad, netting after 12 seconds in an eventual 5–0 home rout of Betis.

 On 31 January 2014, Atlético loaned Torres to fellow top-division side Villarreal CF until the end of the campaign, his opportunities having been disadvantaged by the club's acquisition of Diego.
 He said of the deal, "I will try to learn as much as I can in this period and continue growing as a footballer and person."
 He made his debut on 2 March, playing the second half of the 1–1 home draw against Betis, and started for the first time with his new team six days later, in a 2–0 loss at Granada CF.